 - 9 color inks are supported using the Epson UltraChrome K3 Ink technology.
 According to Epson, “UltraChrome K3 ink has improved print permanence characteristics that provide lightfastness ratings of up to 108 years for color and over 200 years for black and white.”

-- Paper grade is 250 grams or above.
+- The Paper grade is 250 grams or above.

-- Clients can choose premium glossy photo or matte stock paper.
+- Clients can choose premium glossy photos or matte stock paper.